sudoyashi/Joshis-Garage/pages/about.md

 ![Itsme](https://www.sudoyashi.com/assets/img/2022-update.jpg)

-hi, i'm josh!
+Hi, i'm josh!

-These are my learning experiences in my personal projects, mostly about cars.
-I made this website to write about my hobbies because they end up too wordy to post on social media.
-Consolidating everything here will also make it easier to reference my projects and reference materials.
+These are my experiences with my projects and hobbies--but really it's mostly about cars LOL.
+I created this website to write about my hobbies because my posts tend to get too long for social media.
+Having everything in one place makes it easy to refer back to my projects and resources.

-So what does "sudoyashi" mean anyways?
+## So what does "sudoyashi" mean anyways?

-It's a combination of two things: sudo and my name Josh.
+A combination of my professional self and personal mentality.

-## "sudo"
+**"sudo"**

-I learned about computers and machines when I stepped into the Linux world.
-I was the only IT staff at an elementary school and learned to do more with the `sudo` command on the MacOS machines.
-The `sudo` command originally stood for "superuser do, " giving you temporary admin permissions to do anything you wanted.
-Sudowoodo also was my favorite Pokemon at this time because the 'mon is ridiculous and funny to look at.
+I didn't really start learning about computers and machines until I got my first professional job in 2018.
+As the sole IT staff at an elementary school, I got familiar with the sudo command on MacOS machines.
+I learned that `sudo` was short for "superuser do," granting temporary admin permissions, and I happened to use that command a lot.
+As an added bonus, Sudowoodo is also my favorite pokemon.

-## "-yashi"
-Josh or Joshi.
-I studied abroad in Korea, and it was much easier to say Joshi because of how language works.
-I liked how it sounded, maybe because a cute Korean girl first said it to me, but I generally liked it, haha.
-While in Korea, I was trying to improve my Korean literacy and stumbled on the International Phonetic Alphabet (IPA) to help figure out the pronunciation of some words.
-Looking at the [IPA chart](https://www.ipachart.com/), the letter *j* represented the Palatal Approximant sound--essentially the sound of the letter "y."
-So Joshi became yashi.

-To me, sudoyashi means to refuse to give up; I encourage everyone that we can do anything and do everything and it became my guiding principle to keep trying everything I can for the things I enjoy.
-I like to do a lot of things myself, so naturally, the DIY mentality of solving my problems is something I take pride in.
-I can't do everything I want, and some things I found out I am awful at, like sewing.
-But you live and learn.
-Life is short, and I want to make the most of it.
+**"-yashi"**

+While studying abroad in Korea, I found it easier to go by "Joshi" due to language dynamics.
+I liked the sound of it.
+While improving my Korean, I encountered pronunciation challenges.
+This led me to the International Phonetic Alphabet (IPA), where the sound "yuh" is represented by the English letter j.
+So, "Joshi" became "yashi."

+When trying to come up with a cool name that actually meant something to me, this is what I came with--sudoyashi.
+Refuse to give up.

+I remember the times I was in Peace Corps where I was mentally and physically strained to my limits working with limited resources in Central Uganda.
+I remember the times working on my project cars, snapping rusty bolts, overheating, and literal fires.
+And I remember that I overcame those obstacles and came out better than I did before.
+I can't do everything I want, and often I find myself to know that I'm not naturally good at a lot of things, like sewing, but life is short.
+Whether the times are good or bad, you'll find a way to live through it, so let's make the most of it!